 The former fishing district of El Bajondillo has become its bustling commercial centre, with tourist-friendly restaurants clustered along Calle San Miguel, while the busy 5-mile Paseo Maritimo promenade is lined with high-rise apartments, beachfront cafes, and souvenir shops.
 But you can still see evidence of the old Andalusia in the hilltop neighbourhood of El Calvario, not to mention the 14th-century Moorish watchtower from which the town took its name.

-For sunseekers, Torremolinos gets the best of its weather between June and August, when the sun shines for 14 hours a day and conditions are perfect for the beach.
+For sunseekers, Torremolinos gets the best of its weather between June and August, when the sun shines for 14 hours a day and conditions are perfect months for booking an apartment for rent and for lounging at the beach.
 Food, film, and music festivals take place all throughout the summer; it’s also the time of traditional celebrations such as St. John’s Eve (23rd June), when the beaches light up with bonfires and fireworks, and La Feria del Carmen, held in La Carihuela for four days in mid-July with a procession that escorts the icon of the Virgin out on the water to commemorate those lost at sea.
 But there’s also plenty to enjoy in spring and autumn, which tend to be warm without humidity, and the San Miguel fair from September 29 to October 2 fills the town with festivity.
 If you’re looking for winter fun, the town’s celebrations of Christmas, Epiphany, and the February carnival all have their own charms.